apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-loader.md

 Two versions of the mapping file are given directly here (the above graph model and data file are described)

 <details>
-<summary>Click to expand/collapse mapping file for version 2.0</summary>
+<summary>Click to expand/collapse the mapping file for version 2.0</summary>

 ```json
 {